 Once it’s time to transplant, select a sunny spot and a properly draining garden bed.
 Supply beefsteak tomato plants with direct sunlight of at least 8 hours or even more daily.
 Also, ensure no shadows are cast from any nearby trees or buildings.

-Remember before planting, you should work in compost or other organic amendments into the soil.
-You should also integrate a starter fertilizer just to get your little plants off to a good start.
+Remember before planting, you should work in compost or other organic amendments into the

 There should be adequate spacing to encourage good air circulation.
 Spacing should be around 19 to 36 inches apart.
 Beefsteak tomato usually requires lots of spacing as well as training and support.